asherblooom/game/README.md

 # A Game??????

 ## Demo Game instructions

 Press:

-- 'Left mouse button' to create a new card at cursor position
+- 'Left mouse button' while cursor is not over a card to create a new card at cursor position
 - 'Right mouse button' while cursor is over a card to delete it
 - '+' while cursor is over a card to make it bigger
 - '-' while cursor is over a card to make it smaller